sparkflows/sparkflows-docs/docs/installation/connection/compute-connection/index.rst

 Compute Connections
 -------------

-Sparkflows enable you to create different compute connection and submit the job on specific compute connection.
-In Sparkflows, ``compute connection`` enables the below:
+Sparkflows enables you to create different compute connections and submit the job on specific compute connection.

+In Sparkflows, compute connection enables the following:

   * Databricks
   * Glue